ayoubhammal/multiagents_project/README.md

 Or create a fat jar using :
 ```
-mvn clean package spring-boot:repacakge
+mvn clean package spring-boot:repackage
 ```

-The spring-boot server listens to the post 8080.
+The spring-boot server listens to the post 8000.

 ## Second part
 ### Using Spring Boot